Abdoul Zanne

-Abdoul Moumouni Ousseni Zanne (born 18 February 2003) is an Ivorian professional footballer who plays as a midfielder for North Texas SC on loan from ASEC Mimosas.
+Abdoul Moumouni Ousseni Zanne (born 18 February 2003) is an Ivorian professional footballer who plays as a midfielder for SOA.

 Career

 On 1 April 2022, Zanne signed on a season-long loan with USL Championship side Loudoun United from ASEC Mimosas, where he played with the club's reserve team.
 After playing with Loudoun, Zanne earned a short-term loan deal with Loudoun's Major League Soccer parent club D.C.
 United on 16 July 2022.
 He appeared for D.C.
 United on the same day, entering in the 87th–minute during a 2–0 loss away to Minnesota United.

 Zanne joined Loudoun United on loan again on 7 March 2023.

 Zanne joined North Texas SC on 23 December 2023 on a 1-year loan.